montagejs/frb/README.md

     produces the smallest value through the given relation.
 -   A "max" block observes the which of the values in a given collection produces the largest value through the given relation.
+-   A "group" block observes which values belong to corresponding equivalence classes as determined by the result of a given expression on each value.
+The observer is responsible for adding and removing classes as they are populated and depopulated.
+Each class tracks the key (result of the block expression for every member of a class), and an the values of the corresponding class as an array.
+Values are added to the end of each array as they are discovered.
 -   Any function call with a "block" implies calling the function on the result of a "map" block.
 -   A "flatten" function call observes a source array and produces a